Where does the obligation to hold mandatory gas stocks come from?

 How can I fulfil my gas-stocking obligation?

 An obligated entity may purchase storage services from a local or foreign gas storage system operator, and build gas stocks based on the reserved storage capacities.
 If gas stocks are to be held outside of Poland, the obligated entity is additionally required to reserve sufficient transmission capacities to enable gas transport to the Polish grid.
-As an alternative, the obligation may be fulfilled by contracting another entity, which is under the same obligation, to hold the mandatory gas stocks on a contract basis.
-Such service, called ticketing, is provided by PGNiG.
+As an alternative, the obligation may be fulfilled by contracting another entity to hold the mandatory gas stocks on a contract basis, in Poland or abroad.
+Maintaining mandatory stocks for another entity is called the ticketing service.

 What are the advantages of the ticketing service provided by PGNiG?